FAQ Downloading

 Where should I save the download file?

-It depends on the size of the file.
-We recommend saving the file to a floppy or Zip disk whenever possible.
-If the application is too large for a floppy or Zip disk, you should save it to a location on your hard disk where you can easily locate the file.
+You should save the file to a location on your hard disk where you can easily locate it.
 We recommend the Windows desktop since you can always move the file to a different folder after you have had a chance to install the software.

 Is downloading the same as installing?